-- 1. An annualized rate of return in excess of the Morgan Stanley Capital International All Country World Investable Market Index Ex U.S. (MSCI ACWI Ex U.S. IMI), and - 2.
-An annualized rate of return within the top quartile of the InvestorForce database or similar database of the annualized returns of diversified international equity portfolios.
+- 1. An annualized rate of return in excess of the Morgan Stanley Capital International All Country World Investable Market Index Ex U.S. (MSCI ACWI Ex U.S. IMI). - 2.
+An annualized rate of return within the upper 33rd percentile of the InvestorForce database or similar database of the annualized returns of diversified international equity portfolios over the short to intermediate term which should result in a top quartile return over longer periods of time.